actions/github-script/README.md

 This action makes it easy to quickly write a script in your workflow that uses the GitHub API and the workflow execution context.

+In order to use this action, a `script` input is provided.
+The value of that input should be the body of an asynchronous function call.
+Two arguments will be provided:

+- `github` A pre-authenticated [octokit/rest.js](https://github.com/octokit/rest.js) client
+- `context` An object containing the [context of the workflow run](https://github.com/actions/toolkit/tree/master/packages/github)

+Since the `script` is just a function body, these values will already be defined, so you don't have to (see examples below).

 See [octokit/rest.js](https://octokit.github.io/rest.js/) for the API client documentation.

 ## Examples